Martha's Vineyard Film Festival: Cinema Circus

 Cinema Circus was established in 2009 under the direction of Lindsey Scott, later the MVFF's Director of Children's Programs.
-In addition to live-action and animated films for children, Cinema Circus events include performances by musicians, clowns, acrobats, jugglers, hula hoopers, unicyclists, stilt walkers, and puppeteers, along with face painting, costumes, and healthy snacks and meals.
+In addition to live-action and animated films for children, Cinema Circus events include performances by musicians, clowns, acrobats, jugglers, hula hoopers, unicyclists, stilt walkers, and puppeteers, along with face painting, costumes, and snacks and meals.

 Family.
 Film.
 Feast.

 The Family.
 Film.
 Feast. was a family-oriented winter series that began in 2009 and took place at the Chilmark Community Center.
-It featured screenings of films both parents and children could enjoy, dinners prepared by Vineyard chefs, and performances by local musicians.

 Family.
 Film.
 Feast. has included collaboration with other organizations on Martha's Vineyard.
-Rick Bausman and his Drum Workshop were favorite performers.
 IMP, the Vineyard's kid and teen comedy improv troupe, performed at a Family.
 Film.
 Feast. event in December 2010.
 The following month, the MVFF teamed up with Slow Food Martha's Vineyard to present a documentary film preceded by a family-friendly short films program and a “slow food” dinner prepared by Vineyard chefs Cathy Walthers, Jan Buhrman, and Robert Lionette.